 Our students are concerned about the world they live in and seek opportunities to serve where God has placed them.
 Some of the service projects our students have participated in include the Volunteer Income Tax Assistance (VITA) program provided through the Greater Longview United Way.

 In 2012, this organization assisted citizens of Longview in receiving $778,566 in tax returns.
 LeTourneau students volunteered over 221 hours, which represents more than 30% of the total volunteer hours for VITA for the 2012 tax return year.

 Also, the East Texas Literacy Council hosts an annual “Scrabble With Friends” event and silent auction benefitting individuals seeking to learn reading skills and individuals completing or continuing their education.
 The LeTourneau students serve as scorekeepers at this event each year.

 LeTourneau has opportunities for students to participate in organizations that assist students in acquiring and building leadership skills for the mission God has for them.
-The opportunities at LeTourneau include the Professional Accounting Society (PAS).
-This organization includes majors from many disciplines, beyond accounting.
-Students learn to work collaboratively with students from other disciplines and majors to acquire common goals.
+The opportunities at LeTourneau include becoming a member of Enactus.
+This organization includes a community of students, academic leaders, and business leaders committed to using entrepreneurial action to transform lives.